 Limousin – Origin

-The historic region includes 3 departments:
+The historical region comprises three departments:

-Corrèze (19 – Tulle), Creuse (23 – Guéret) and Haute-Vienne (87 – Limoges).
+Corrèze (19 – Tulle), Creuse (23 – Guéret), and Haute-Vienne (87 – Limoges).

 Historic Limousin